egecakmak/drip/README.md

 5. Prepare a JSON file structured like the provided metadata.json for the metadata.

 6. Run the following command to start.
-Your images need to be placed in a folder and this folder should be place in another.
-Its structure should be like in the folder images under the files directory.
+Your images need to be placed in a folder and this folder should be placed in another.
+The folder structure should be like in the folder images under the files directory.
     ```
     sudo python3 training_starter.py
     ```